 In the pre-ins area of the EU, only the United Kingdom exhibited slight negative spill-overs from the interest rate cut in Euroland, a result consistent with the classical two-country Mundell-Fleming model with flexible exchange rates.
-The other pre-ins (Denmark, Greece and Sweden) hat effects comparable with those of Euroland average (see figure 14).
-Figure 15: Euro area: HICP inflation effects of an interest rate cut Figure 16: Pre-ins area: HICP inflation effects of an interest rate cut
+The other pre-ins (Denmark, Greece and Sweden) hat effects comparable with those of Euroland average.

 The inflation effects of the temporary interest rate cut are generally very modest.
-Only Ireland (see figure 15) stand out at the beginning.
+Only Ireland stands out at the beginning.
 But even in the medium run the inflation increasing effect is not higher than 0.15 percentage points.
 The dispersion of the inflation effects is weaker than those of real output effects.
-With the exception of the United Kingdom the inflation effects are similar in the pre-ins countries (see figure 16).
+With the exception of the United Kingdom (where it is slightly negative) the inflation effects are similar in the pre-ins countries.